What We Do / History

 History

-In 2005, our Founder, Jerry Wirth, discussed charity with then U.S. Ambassador Catherine Todd Bailey.
-After Ambassador Bailey and Mr. Wirth visited with the Children’s Clinical University Hospital leadership and discussed needs of children in Latvia, the idea of a children’s charity was born.
-Mr. Wirth then persuaded McDonalds executive management in Chicago to send a team to consider supporting an independent charity in Latvia.
-Again with Ambassador Bailey’s assistance, Mr. Wirth and the Chicago team toured hospitals, polyclinics and orphanages throughout Latvia.
-Mr. Wirth and the Chicago team also met with business leaders, doctors and politicians to gauge the level of community interest in and support for a children-focused charity.
+In 2005, our founder Jerry Wirth discussed the possibility of starting a charity project in Latvia with the then United States Ambassador Catherine Todd Bailey.
+After Ambassador Bailey and Mr. Wirth met with the management of the Children’s Clinical University Hospital to discuss the needs of children in Latvia, the idea of creating a charity to help children was born.
+Mr. Wirth later persuaded the leadership of the international charity Ronald McDonald House Charities Global in Chicago to send a team to Latvia to assess the possibility of supporting the establishment of an independent charity in Latvia.